CarboxyDev/Effichron/README.md

 ## Tech stack

-Built using NextJS 13, Tailwind, Prisma, NextAuth and more.
+Built using Next 13, Tailwind, Prisma, NextAuth, RadixUI and more.

 ## Features

+- Mobile support
 - Sign in using oAuth (Google, Discord and Github )
 - Create tasks which you want to track
 - Track the time you spend on tasks using the timer